Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Stacked storage.
 Using yard equipment such as reachstackers to stack reefers up to three in height.
 It allows for higher densities but requires more equipment and labor.

 - Rack storage.
 An emerging method taking place at high throughput terminals where land can be scarce.
 The reefers are stored and stacked into rack systems that can hold between 20 and 30 reefers.
-Reefer racks have a common power supply and where each reefer can be accessed and monitored through platforms.
+Reefer racks have a common power supply and each reefer can be accessed and monitored through platforms.
 Such a storage system has higher capital costs but requires a reduced terminal footprint; 4 to 6 times less storage space than wheeled storage.

 - Arduino, G., Carrillo Murillo, D. and F. Parola (2015) “Refrigerated container versus bulk: evidence from the banana cold chain”, Maritime Policy and Management, 42(3), pp. 228–245.